 CATALOG | EPK | TOUR DATESMERCH

-SAMMUS aka Enongo Lumumba-Kasongo—pronouns she/her—is a first-gen black feminist rapper, producer, and scholar with family roots in Côte D'Ivoire and the Congo.
-She was raised in Ithaca, NY, which is located on the traditional lands of the Cayuga Nation.
-Since 2010 Sammus has written, produced, and recorded three full-length albums, three EPs, a beat tape, and several one-off collaborations with notable artists including Moor Mother, Open Mike Eagle, Noga Erez, Xenia Rubinos, Mega Ran, and Sadie Dupuis in addition to her collaborations with video game developers, podcasters, and filmmakers.
-In 2019 she received her PhD in science and technology studies from Cornell University and in 2022 she became the David S. Josephson Assistant Professor of Music at Brown University, located within the ancestral homelands of the Narragansett Indian Tribe.
+SAMMUS aka Dr. Enongo Lumumba-Kasongo (she/her) is a black feminist rapper, beatmaker, and scholar from Ithaca, NY with family roots in Côte D'Ivoire and the Congo.
+She is the David S. Josephson Assistant Professor of Music at Brown University as well as the Faculty Director of the Black Music Lab.
+Since 2010 SAMMUS has written, produced, and recorded six albums and a beat tape, and she has worked on several one-off collaborations with notable artists including Moor Mother, Open Mike Eagle, Sadie Dupuis, and William Brittelle in addition to her collaborations with video game developers, podcasters, and filmmakers.
+She is currently completing two studio projects slated for release in 2025.

-Creatively, Sammus is interested in the aesthetics of anxiety, specifically what it means to be an anxious black girl.
-Whether her lyrics take the form of stream-of-consciousness style confessions, Afrofuturist fabulations, pro-weirdo anthems, or reflexive meditations on screen-mediated life, she remains poetically committed to granular introspection as a form of personal and cultural shadow work.
+Lyrically SAMMUS is known for her dense and introspective rhymes about everything from retro video-game inspired Afrofuturist space odysseys to the power of talk therapy; broadly her work explores the aesthetics of anxiety, specifically what it means to move through the world as an anxious black girl.
 Her live shows, characterized by her high energy and the inclusion of elements of cosplay, bring together a vibrant array of hip hop heads, punks, activists, and self-identified nerds and geeks, among others.
 As noted by the Los Angeles Times, Sammus “has a gift for getting a message across.”

-Beyond her creative work, Enongo’s research interests include black feminist sound studies, ludomusicology, and hip hop praxis.
+Dr. Lumumba-Kasongo received her PhD from Cornell University in Science and Technology Studies.
 Her doctoral research, which she completed in 2019, focuses on the sociotechnical dynamics that shape the development and use of “community-studios”—recording studios that provide high-quality recording tools, professional sound engineering services, and audio training to communities that often lack financial or social access to these resources.
+Her scholarly areas of interest include black feminist sound studies and hip-hop praxis, particularly as it intersects with AI and gaming technocultures.

 “Layered over her beats is a potent flow that allows every word to sink in.
 Her verses are honest, about the parts of our world that viscerally impact her: institutional whiteness, Black lives, dope friends, and cartoons, to name a few.”